Devrim Özkan: Early life and career

 Özkan was born in Muğla on 2 September 1998 and grew up in Milas and Bodrum.
 While studying at Muğla Sıtkı Koçman University's School of Fine Arts, she dropped out at the end of her freshman year and moved to Istanbul, where she began her acting career with her first role in the TV series Rüya.

 She joined the cast of historical series such as Vatanım Sensin and Mevlânâ Celâleddîn-i Rûmî.
 She later appeared in the TV series Ramo.
 She played her first leading role in the TV series Vuslat for two seasons.
 She later gained widespread recognition by portraying the character of Songül Acarerk in the TV series Gelsin Hayat Bildiği Gibi.
 Later on, she portrayed the character of Fidan Hersekli in the TV series Ne Gemiler Yaktım.
+Since 2026, she has been portraying the character of Halide Ceylan as the female lead on Yeralti.

 Personal life

-Devrim Özkan began a relationship with footbaler Lucas Torreira in 2023.
+Özkan began a relationship with footballer Lucas Torreira in 2023.
 They ended their relationship in 2025.

+Özkan has been in a relationship with her Yeraltı series partner Deniz Can Aktaş since 2026.